-An extension (F.A.
-Ben Gilkison, 2007) continues above the anchor over the roof past one bolt to a more logical finish at an anchor on a large ledge (.13c/d).
-The first section of this will be desperate if you can't simply stem across the feature (making it solid .13d).
-A small stopper, a finger-size cam or two and a cool head are needed for this extension.
+The extension continues above the anchor over the roof past one bolt to a more logical finish at an anchor on a large ledge (.13c/d).
+The first section of this will be desperate if you can't simply stem across the feature.
+A small stopper and a finger-size cam protect the final section above the bolt.

 One 70m rope reaches the ground from the top anchor; otherwise a 60m is sufficient.
 Route starts as for Numbah Ten in an obvious groove left of Iron Horse.

 13 quickdraws plus anchor; one more quickdraw plus small nuts/tcu's for the extension.